 Many gardeners talk about spacing as though there is only one measurement, but most crops really use two.
 Plant spacing is the distance between neighboring plants within the same row or pattern line.
 Row spacing is the distance between rows.
 For compact greens or root crops, those numbers can be close together.
 For larger fruiting crops, row spacing is often much wider, because you need room for foliage, access, support structures, and harvest movement.

 A plant spacing calculator needs both numbers because changing only one of them changes the result in a meaningful way.
-Tight in-row spacing with wide row spacing creates long, accessible lines but does not maximize density.
+Tight in-row spacing with wide row spacing creates long, accessible lines but does not increase density.
 Equal spacing in both directions creates a block pattern that is common in small raised beds and intensive planting.
 When you separate those inputs, you get a layout estimate that better reflects how the bed will actually function in real gardening conditions.

 This is also why the area-per-plant result is so useful.
 Two layouts might both contain the same number of plants, yet feel very different in practice depending on how those plants are distributed.
 Long rows may be easier to access.
 A dense block may shade the soil better and suppress weeds.
 A triangular arrangement may squeeze in a few extra plants without fully crowding the canopy.
 The numbers tell you the capacity, but the pattern tells you how the garden will live and work.